Great content, like great ideas, can spring from anywhere.

-The best place to start is by researching our competitors’ content.
+One great place to start is researching your competitor's content.
 Understanding what’s working well for the leaders in your space is the first step in improving your content intelligence.

 Content intelligence represents the systems and software that transform content data and business data into actionable insights for content strategy and tactics with impact.

 It's not enough to know your competitor just published a great new whitepaper.
 You need to step back and assess their entire body of work to generate meaningful insights that will inform your own work.

 The companies you compete with for readers, engagements, and links may not be the same as those you compete with for sales.